Bias from small-scale leakage in Pulsar Timing Array maps: Impact of pulsar timing noise

 \section{Impact of pulsar timing noise}

 Although so far we considered a purely deterministic analysis in which pulsar noise plays no role, this is not the case in a real-life scenario.
 Here, we want to demonstrate that the small-scale leakage exists even in a scenario where noise is included, even though some simplifying assumptions are still taken to maintain the formalism completely analytical.
-In general, the measured pulsar timing residual~$R^\mathrm{meas}_p$ receives two contributions, i.e.
+In this case, the inclusion of the noise transforms the form of the full covariance matrix introduced in the likelihood, which now receives an additional contribution and reads as